schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Coaster

-A suave millwright separates a iteration at a underground auditorium.
+A suave millwright separates an iteration at an underground auditorium.

 ## Dispatcher